TheRedDeveloper/FreeGPT/README.md

 # FreeGPT
-As the name implies this is a Workaround allowing for essentially unlimited usage of GPT 3.5 Turbo.
+As the name implies this is a workaround allowing for essentially unlimited usage of GPT 3.5 Turbo.
 It abuses that the demo of [chatforai.site](chatforai.site) can be used 10 times a day per city, so all we do is use proxies to simulate being in different cities.

 # License